andyklempau/andy/src/andy/messaging/README.md

 Using CLI you can start a conversation with a different CLI client, and you can see a message you type travels to the other client.

 For example, open three terminal.
-+ In the first terminal start the server: > python [filename]
++ In the first terminal start the server:
+> python messaging.py
-+ In the second terminal start a client: > python [filename] Bob Eric
++ In the second terminal start a client:
+> python messaging.py Bob Eric
-+ In the third terminal start another client: > python [filename] Eric Bob
++ In the third terminal start another client:
+> python messaging.py Eric Bob

 Notes:
 1. Names are case sensitive, so "Bob" was capitalized in both clients.